US declares Karnataka-born Islamic State recruiter Mohammed Shafi Armar global terrorist

 The sanctions can be either comprehensive or selective, using the blocking of assets and trade restrictions to accomplish foreign policy and national security goals of the US.

-This is for the first time that the US has slammed sanctions against an ISIS leader in India.
+This is for the first time that the US has slammed sanctions against an Islamic State leader in India.

-"Mohammed Shafi Armar is a leader and head recruiter in India for the Foreign Terrorist Organisation (FTO) and Specially Designated Global Terrorist (SDGT) group, ISIS,” the State Department said.
+"Mohammed Shafi Armar is a leader and head recruiter in India for the Foreign Terrorist Organisation (FTO) and Specially Designated Global Terrorist (SDGT) group, Islamic State,” the State Department said.

-"He has cultivated a group of dozens of ISIS sympathisers who are involved in terrorist activities across India, such as plotting attacks, procuring weapons, and identifying locations for terrorist training camps," said the statement.
+"He has cultivated a group of dozens of Islamic State sympathisers who are involved in terrorist activities across India, such as plotting attacks, procuring weapons, and identifying locations for terrorist training camps," said the statement.

 Armar was said to have left for Pakistan along with his elder brother after crackdown on Indian Mujahideen (IM) cadres.

-After a fight with Bhatkal brothers, including Riyaz, the founder of IM, in Pakistan, Armar is believed to have created Ansar ul Tawhid, which later pledged its allegiance to the ISIS.
+After a fight with Bhatkal brothers, including Riyaz, the founder of IM, in Pakistan, Armar is believed to have created Ansar ul Tawhid, which later pledged its allegiance to the Islamic State.

 There have been many reports of him having been dead in a drone attack or crackdown by the allied forces.
 However, every time intelligence agencies began giving credence to such reports, his name or voice cropped up in intercepts.